 Unfortunately, much of the switch to remote work has been in haste.
-While it would normally take months to develop a strategy to support a scattered workforce using SaaS applications like Office 365 and G Suite on unidentified public or private networks, IT managers have had to execute the same within mere weeks.
+While it would normally take months to develop a strategy to support a scattered workforce using SaaS applications like Office 365 and Google Workspace on unidentified public or private networks, IT managers have had to execute the same within mere weeks.

-Due to this, the risk factor tends to rise since many of them are first-time remote workers that are not well-versed in best practices with regards to protecting data stored in their Office 365 or G Suite account.
+Due to this, the risk factor tends to rise since many of them are first-time remote workers that are not well-versed in best practices with regards to protecting data stored in their Office 365 or Google Workspace account.

 But wait!
 The picture doesn’t get any prettier.